Skip to content

 GTM Naming Conventions That Actually Scale

 A GTM container with 200 tags is common.
 One with 200 tags and no naming convention is a nightmare.
 You spend more time searching for the right tag than actually configuring it, new team members can't understand what's in the container, and it becomes nearly impossible to audit or troubleshoot issues.
-A solid naming system isn't just about aesthetics — it's the backbone of container maintainability at scale.
+A solid naming system is the backbone of container maintainability at scale.
+It's the difference between finding a tag in seconds and hunting for it for minutes.

 After auditing hundreds of GTM containers, we've identified the naming patterns that consistently work for teams of all sizes.
 This guide presents our recommended naming convention system, explains why it works, and provides a migration strategy for containers that have grown without one.